syncfusion-content/maui-docs/MAUI/Scheduler/day-week-views.md

 ![recurring-exception-time-region-selection-restriction-in-timeslots-views-in-maui-scheduler](images/day-week-views/recurring-exception-time-region-selection-restriction-in-timeslots-views-in-maui-scheduler.png)

+### Customize special time region appearance

+The special time region appearance customization can be achieved by using the `TextStyle` and `TimeRegionTemplate` properties of `DaysView` in the `SfScheduler.`

-### Customize special time region appearance using style
+#### Customize special time region appearance using style

 The specialTimeRegion background and text style can be customized by using the [Background](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerRegionBase.html#Syncfusion_Maui_Scheduler_SchedulerRegionBase_Background) and [TextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerTimeRegion.html#Syncfusion_Maui_Scheduler_SchedulerTimeRegion_TextStyle) properties of `TimeRegion.` It is used to customize the background color for time region background and text style for the text of the specialTimeRegion.